Giving the Gift of Self Through Movement

 As a parent, it is easy to get caught up in the pressure of all that we need to be doing for our kids.
 In the meantime, we can miss out on opportunities for ourselves that would give much more to our kids than a trip to the local fun factory or even repeated rides to soccer practices.
 What our children need most are parents who are striving towards thriving, and that never happens without finding ways to move regularly and often.
 This is never truer than when this occurs with parents who struggle with a disability or physical limitations, but still find ways to move in whatever way possible.
 We as parents can only give what we have and model who we are.
 Watching my wife and her friend move in unison this morning reminded me that just as life never stops moving, so shouldn’t we.

-One Reply to “Giving the Gift of Self Through Movement”
+1 thought on “Giving the Gift of Self Through Movement”